Suspected truck driver in Texas migrant deaths was on meth, lawmaker says

 Families fret over fate of migrants trapped in Texas truck

-(Reporting by Jason Buch in San Antonio, Ted Hesson in Washington and Mica Rosenberg in New York Writing by Rami Ayyub; Editing by Aurora Ellis)
+(Reporting by Jason Buch in San Antonio, Ted Hesson in Washington and Mica Rosenberg in New York; Additional reporting by Gustavo Palencia in Honduras Writing by Rami Ayyub; Editing by Mica Rosenberg and Aurora Ellis)

 ((Rami.Ayyub@thomsonreuters.com;))